pascallaliberte/sharpen.page/ten.md

 ### Q: Do you have books to recommend reading at the same time?

-A: I do.
+A: I do!
 I recommend you start with one of these two books, and they'll pair super well with the articles:

 * [Competing Against Luck][competing-against-luck] by Clayton Christensen
 * [Demand-Side Sales 101][demand-side-sales] by Bob Moesta